vietmazze/smart-contract/React.md

   - It is also valid for expression inside the curly {name} ex: user.firstname, formatName(user)
   - For string literals, you should use quotes `const element = <div tabIndex="0"></div>;`
   - For JS expressions, curly braces `const element = <img src={user.avatarUrl}></img>;`
+  - JSX is a special syntax to write React in a easier structures.

  ## Rendering Elements:
  - An element desribes what you want to see on the screen `const element = <h1>Hello, world</h1>;`